19 Quirky, Weird + Nerdy / Non Touristy Things To Do in Sydney

 Reading Time: 3 minutes

-This post should not be taken as financial, legal, taxation or migration advice.
+This post is not financial, legal, taxation or migration advice.
 Consult a registered professional.
-Oh, Nomad! accepts no liability or responsibility to any person for actions taken as a consequence of this information, which is correct at the time of writing.
-We earn commission from trusted affiliates on selected purchases you make via ohnomad.com (at no cost to you).
-Prices are in AUD unless indicated and may exclude 10% Goods and Services Tax (GST)
+Oh, Nomad! accepts no liability or responsibility to any person for actions taken as a consequence of this information.
+We earn commission from trusted affiliates (at no cost to you).
+Prices in AUD (unless indicated).

 Are you looking for quirky, weird and nerdy things to do in Sydney, Australia?
 Here are 19 non touristy things to do in Sydney, from a bona fide nerdy weirdo Sydneysider.
 Forget basic beaches; let’s get quirky!